aidan-duggan/whilegaming/aboutme.md

 This blog will sporadically follow my adventures in gaming, with perhaps the odd programming tangent.

-This site is powered by Jykell and GitHub, mostly as an excuse for me to learn more about Git and I quite like the purity and simplity of static html pages.
+This site is powered by Jekyll and GitHub, mostly as an excuse for me to learn more about Git and I quite like the purity and simplity of static html pages.
 Lets see how long I last before jumping to something that looks fancier!